platformsh/platformsh-docs/docs/src/development/transfer-dedicated.md

 However, those are only useful for a full restore of the environment and can only be done by the Platform.sh team.
 At times, you'll want to make a manual backup yourself.

-To create a manual ad-hoc backup of all files on the staging or production environment, use the standard `rsync` command.
+To create a manual ad-hoc backup of all files on the staging or production environment, use the `rsync` command.

 ```bash
 rsync -avzP <USERNAME>@<CLUSTER_NAME>.ent.platform.sh:pub/static/ pub/static/